Procurement at DfE

-Major running cost purchases (such as IT, consultancy and estates) are procured by central teams on behalf of the department.
-Details of contracts and tenders worth over £10,000 are available on Contracts finder.
+Major running cost purchases (such as IT, consultancy and estates) are procured by central teams on our behalf.
+Details of contracts and tenders worth more than £10,000 are available on Contracts Finder.

-There are a variety of means that the department uses for early supplier engagement which include:
+There are a variety of means that we use for early supplier engagement, including:

 - the use of prior information notices (PIN) (advertised via the TED website)

-Bidding for business with the Department for Education: guidelines and training
+Bidding for business with us: guidelines and training

 Guidelines for an effective tender